ismaelw/laratex/README.md

 ## NOTE

-This package is currently in development!
+This package has just been released from development into the wild world of production :)
-You can use this package already but please allow errors and also please share them with me!
+You can use this package but please allow errors and also please share them with me!
 I am happy about every issue shared with me as it allows me to make this package better and better.

 ## Important information about your environment

-This package was developed and tested on Unix (Linux) servers.
-On Windows we just tested it partly.
-So for every error occurring on a Windows system please open an issue and be patient when it comes to my support :) I try my best to help you
+This package was developed and tested on Unix (FreeBSD) servers and has been tested successfully on a Windows machine both running pdflatex.
+Always make sure to write your paths correctly :)
+This package makes use of the `storage_path()` function.
+On Windows it is possible that the absolute path will be written out with backslashes.

 ## Installation